5 Quick Tips for Driving to Mexico

 If you are not driving in the free zone, you will need to get a Temporary Vehicle Importation Permit (TIP) from Banjercito, a Mexican Federal Agency.
 You can obtain the TIP ONLY from the Banjercito website or at the border.

 Since 2010, a US Passport or Passport card has been required to travel into Mexico.
 Some claim they have entered Mexico without a passport, however, you are never certain whether or not you will get away with it.
 Oftentimes a passport is needed to check into hotels and to participate in other activities.

 Determine whether or not you need a Tourist Visa.

 US and Canadian citizens staying in Mexico longer than 180 days will need a Tourist Visa.
 You should also be sure your passport has blank pages for a Visa stamp.

 Mexico liability insurance is required in Mexico.
 Though many US companies provide insurance within certain boundaries in Mexico, the Mexican government only acknowledges insurance from a Mexican domiciled company.

 Unlike the US, if involved in an accident in Mexico, you are guilty until proved innocent.
 You need to prove you can pay for damages you cause if involved in an accident.

 You can purchase directly through a Mexican insurer, but it is best to check the A.M.
 Best rating to be sure they have the financial stability to pay any claims you might have.

-Use these tips to drive down to Mexico, certain all your bases are covered--crossing the border and within the interior.
+Use these tips when you drive down to Mexico.
+Be certain all your bases are covered when you're crossing the border and in the interior of Mexico.